What is fascia?

 - “Psychophysiological Effects of Massage-Myofascial Release After Exercise” at www.ugr.es/~marroyo/inves/JACM 2008.pdf

 - “Does Fascia Matter?
 A detailed critical analysis of the clinical relevance of fascia science and fascia properties” by Paul Ingraham: www.painscience.com/articles/does-fascia-matter?

 - “Fascial Plasticity – A New Neurobiological Explanation” by Robert Schleip: www.somatics.de/schleip2003.pdf.

 - “Ida Rolf and the Two Paradigms” by Sam Johnson: www.samjohnsonrolfing.com/reading/ida-rolf-and-the-two-paradigms.

 - My practice: “Myofascial Integration – Posture Alignment“

-- See what it looks like in a short video introduction to Rolfing
+- See what it looks like in practice, in a short video introduction to Rolfing.

 Download brochure: About Myofascial Massage [PDF]